CDC expert to explore the interplay of global public health and international law

 At the CDC, Khan has assisted in the design of a public health bioterrorism preparedness program, public health information fusion, and a joint global field epidemiology and laboratory training program.
 He was also involved in the design and implementation of the President’s Malaria Initiative and has been engaged in guinea worm and polio eradication.

 Office of Communications and Public Relations, "CDC expert to explore the interplay of global public health and international law" (2010).
 Press Releases.
-Paper 467.
+467.